webnovel

 What does the setting mean in a story?

-The setting in a story is basically where and when the events take place.
-It includes the location, time period, and social environment.
-For example, a story could be set in a medieval castle or a modern city.
+The setting is basically where and when the story takes place.
+It includes the location, time period, and the overall environment that the characters are in.

 What does the setting of a story mean?

 The setting of a story is basically where and when the events take place.
-It includes things like the location, time period, and the overall environment.
+It includes the place, time period, and the overall environment that the story unfolds in.

 2 answers